Parliamentary.ai

 The Food Insecurity Bill requires the Secretary of State to:

-• Establish annual monitoring and reporting on household food insecurity, defining food insecurity as limited access to adequate food due to lack of money and resources.
+• Establish annual monitoring and reporting on household food insecurity in the UK, defining food insecurity as limited access to adequate food due to lack of money and resources.

-• Amend the Statistics and Registration Act 2007 to include food insecurity as an official statistic, using the Living Costs and Food Survey.
+• Amend the Statistics and Registration Act 2007 to include food insecurity as a category for official statistics, incorporating relevant questions into the annual Living Costs and Food Survey.

-• Consult with devolved administrations (Scotland, Wales, Northern Ireland) and relevant stakeholders.
+• Consult with devolved administrations (Scotland, Wales, Northern Ireland) in developing and publishing annual reports.

 Government Spending